 The newspaper further highlighted the flawed manner in which police document high-speed chases and their collateral damage.
 In July of 2015, bystanders represented 25 percent of the people killed in high-speed police chases, while motor-vehicle passengers represented another 25 percent of these fatalities.

-For a free legal consultation with a police chase lawyer serving Portland, call (800) 598-7557
+For a free legal consultation with a police chase accidents lawyer serving Portland, call (800) 598-7557

 Portland Police Policy for Pursuit of Suspects